-Peter Brabeck-Letmathe is also a member of the Board of Exxon Mobil Corporation, Texas, USA, and Chairman of Delta Topco, Jersey.
+Peter Brabeck-Letmathe is also a member of the Board of Exxon Mobil Corporation, Texas, USA, of Delta Topco, Jersey, and of the Advisory Board of Amrop Partnership SCRL.

 He also represents Nestlé as Vice Chairman at the Foundation Board of the World Economic Forum (WEF) and, on behalf of Nestlé, chairs the 2030 Water Resources Group (WRG).
 In addition, he is a member of the Hong Kong-Europe Business Council as well as Vice Chairman of the Foundation Board of the Verbier Festival, Switzerland.